 There are only several and only possible references whose authenticity is questionable.

 Josephus who wrote in 93 C.E. with a reference however there are two versions.
-Someone edited the original.
+Someone added to the original.

 The first version made a reference to "James, the brother of Jesus. with the translator at his own whim adding to his translation a phrase that he thought should have been written.
 The added phrase was "known as the Christ."

-The second version is much longer and is known to have been added by someone to the original text.
+The second version is much longer and is known to have been added by someone who altered the original text.
 It was a statement to bolster Christianity.